cheomanigua/webdev/content/docs/go-structs/index.md

 ## Anonimous Struct

 You can also declare that a variable implements a struct type without first giving the struct type a name.
-This is called an anonymous struct:
+This is called an anonymous struct and can only be instantiated once.

 ```go
 var person struct {